 This enables them to bypass your verification process and access your account.
-Well established mobile wallets include Mycelium and Coinomi.
+Well-established mobile wallets include Mycelium and Coinomi.

 Most investors in cryptocurrency recommend you get your coins off exchanges as soon as possible and store them in a ‘cold wallet’ or hardware wallet.
-These are not connected to the Internet and therefore almost impossible to hack.
+These are not connected to the Internet and therefore are almost impossible to hack.

 These wallets often look like a simple USB thumb drive and connect to your computer when you want to gain access to your coins.
 Just don’t lose it!
 Popular hardware wallets for storing EOS include the Trezor and the Ledger Nano X

 It is never a good idea to keep all your valuable digital assets in one place as a security breach or personal mistake could see you lose your investment.